John Semper: Career

 Semper has worked for miscellaneous companies as Walt Disney Studios, Warner Bros.
 Animation and Hanna-Barbera Productions during a career which has involved the development of projects for Jim Henson, George Lucas, Stan Lee, Rob Minkoff and others.

 Semper created the English-language dialogue for two of Hayao Miyazaki's anime feature films Castle in the Sky and Kiki's Delivery Service, and co-wrote the screenplay for the live-action comedy Class Act.

 During the 1990s, Semper was producer/story editor of Spider-Man: The Animated Series. which ran from 1994 to 1998.

 In 2016, he began writing a Cyborg series for DC Comics drawn by Brian Stelfreeze.

 Spider-Verse

-Semper is the first Spider-man artist to involve the storyline of the "Spider-Verse", also known as the "Spiderman Multiverse".
+Semper is the first Spider-man writer to involve the storyline of the "Spider-Verse", also known as the "Spiderman Multiverse".
 The penultimate and finale episodes of his animated Spiderman series, "Spider Wars, Chapter IV: I Really, Really Hate Clones" and "Spider Wars, Chapter V: Farewell, Spider-Man", respectively, involved multiple parallel universe Spider-Man characters convening.
 This marked the first Spider-Man story involving parallel universes.
-The work later appeared in various Spider-Man comics, cartoons and films in the early 21st century, such as the Spider-Verse movie franchise, and Spider-Man: No Way Home.
+The work later appeared in various Spider-Man comics, cartoons and films such as the Spider-Verse movie franchise, and Spider-Man: No Way Home.